 Healthy teeth are important-even baby teeth.
-Children need healthy teeth to help them chew and to speak clearly.
-And baby teeth hold space for adult teeth.
-This booklet can help you keep your baby's mouth healthy and give him a healthy start!
+Children need healthy teeth to help them chew, talk, and smile.
+And baby teeth hold space for adult teeth to come in.
+This booklet can help you keep your baby's mouth healthy!